Everything you wanted to know about Babywearing

 However if you have a newborn, if you were going for a walk with your other kids or the dog, doing the school run, popping to the shops, or you simply have lots to do around the house and your newborn is crying then it would be far easier to simply pop baby into your sling and carry on!
 We have even taken the sling into meetings, as have a few members of parliament across the globe!

 There is no harm in getting both, and as expensive as prams can be, some baby carriers, especially stretchy wraps, are generally very reasonably priced.

 What should your baby wear in a sling?

 Well that depends on the weather, and the sling!
 But for a general rule, consider how many layers your baby will be carried in.
-A stretchy wrap like Amawrap for example has three thin layers, a buckle carrier may have one very thick sewn layer.
-Factor that in.
+A stretchy wrap like AmaWrap for example has three thin layers, a buckle carrier may have one very thick sewn layer.
+Make sure to factor that in.

 Also, are you using the wrap around the house?
 In which case you may want to put less layers on, and for outside when its cold, a decent coat. (never a snow suit).
 Remember that baby will also be sharing your body heat, and when they are small you can wrap your maternity coat around the both of you!